BnM6w3/MaRi0-Crash/README.md

+                          MaRio !

                         It will Crash Your Browser!!